pacman-project/pacman-demo/ros_pkgs/README.md

         }

-4. Launch files fo into the `launch`.
+4. Launch files go into the `launch` folder.
 There should be a launch file for each node, which remaps, set parameters, and any configuration for this node to work well.
 Launch files can be nested in other launch files, and configuration can be done at higher levels, but this is not advised, only if it is strictly necessary.
 There might be a general launch file for the package which brings up the all nodes available for a proper functionality.

-6. Message files go into `msg` define ROS data types.
+6. Message files go into the `msg` folder and define ROS data types.
 The naming should be `Object.msg` or `Grasp.msg`, in this way we define what an object or a grasp is for us.

-7. Service files go into the `srv` folders.
+7. Service files go into the `srv` folder.
 The naming should `ClassParameterSetting.srv`, which must be related to the node name and the function is doing.
 Note that, the verb is written as a noun.

-8. Configuration of the `CMakeLists.txt` to link against an external library. you should define `include_directories()` and `link_directories()` to point where your class library was compiled.
+8. Configuration of the `CMakeLists.txt` to link against an external library.
+You should define `include_directories()` and `link_directories()` to point where your class library was compiled.
 And specify at the `target_link_library()` the name of the library you want to link against.

 9. Configuration of the `package.xml` depends on which ROS components you are using.